zeruhur/loner/en/wip/steel_and_sorcery.md

-# Steel & Sorcery
+# Loner: Steel & Sorcery

-***Steel & Sorcery*** is a solo tabletop RPG adventure set in a dark, gritty world where ancient ruins, corrupt cities, and wild frontiers are the backdrop for tales of survival, revenge, and treasure-hunting.
+***Loner: Steel & Sorcery*** is a solo tabletop RPG adventure set in a dark, gritty world where ancient ruins, corrupt cities, and wild frontiers are the backdrop for tales of survival, revenge, and treasure-hunting.
 The setting is steeped in mythological inspiration, drawing from pseudo-medieval and ancient cultures, where magic is rare, dangerous, and often feared.

 This minimalist Solo Role Playing Game is designed to be fast-paced, focusing on intense action, personal stakes, and morally ambiguous heroes who navigate a world of danger and mystery.

 ## Introduction

-*Steel & Sorcery* follows the following design principles:
+*Loner: Steel & Sorcery* follows the following design principles:

 1. **Portable**: To play, you will need a few common (six-sided) dice and writing materials.
 Anything else is optional and not essential.
 2. **Rules-Light**: The game relies on a few rules and only one solving mechanic, easy to learn and eventually to memorize.
 3. **Tag-based**: Characters and situations are defined only by qualitative descriptors and no quantitative characteristics.

-With a focus on quick resolutions, **Steel & Sorcery** throws you headfirst into the heart of the action.
+With a focus on quick resolutions, **Loner: Steel & Sorcery** throws you headfirst into the heart of the action.
 Your character will be defined by thematic tags, such as *"Wary Adventurer"*, *"Cursed Blade"*, or *"Scarred Veteran"*.

 ### What is a Role Playing Game (RPG)?
 A role-playing game (RPG) is a type of game in which players assume the roles of fictional characters and act out their actions and decisions within a narrative or imaginary setting.
 The outcome of these actions and decisions is often determined by a set of rules and game mechanics, such as dice rolls or statistical attributes of the characters.
 Players may also collaborate to create a shared story or narrative through their characters' actions and interactions.